eablokker/nova-tabs-sidebar/Tabs Sidebar.novaextension/README.md

 - All open document tabs will be listed in the sidebar.
 Click or double-click an item to open its tab
 - Click the up/down buttons when a tab or group is selected to rearrange the list
 - Right-click in the sidebar or click the (…) button for sorting options
-- When "Sort Alphabetically" is enabled, custom sorting is not available.
+- When "Sort By Name" is enabled, custom sorting is not available.
 When disabled, custom order is restored.
-- When "Group by Kind" is enabled, only custom sorting of group folders is available.
+- When "Group by Type" is enabled, only custom sorting of group folders is available.
+- When "Group by Folder" is enabled, no custom sorting is available.

 ### Configuration